 What should my child bring?

 Participants should dress in casual summer clothing and tennis/gym shoes (non-scuffing soles).
 Participants should not wear sandals or other open-toed shoes.
-Each child should bring a swimsuit, towel, sack lunch and water bottle daily.
+Each child should bring a swimsuit, towel for swimming, towel to sit on during lunch, sack lunch and water bottle daily.
 Please mark all personal items and avoid sending expensive or fragile items.
 Participants should not wear jewelry.
 Rice University and its employees will not be responsible for any items that are lost or stolen.

 My child takes a prescription medication.
 What do we need to do?